 Some couples may choose to extend the reach of the disclosure clause to include things such as future career plans and when and if the couple will have children.

 In some states, a spouse can raise the defense that they didn’t know everything about their spouse’s assets or the full conditions of the marriage.

 To ensure this defense will not invalidate the prenup, any and every prenup should include a disclosure clause.

 2) Waiver of Default Rules in the Jurisdiction

 Divorce laws vary by state.
 Each state has their own default rule for property division in the case of a divorce.

-Unless the prenup states otherwise, the division of your assets in the event of a divorce will be determined by the state’s default law.
 In order to further customize your prenup, you should include a waiver of the default rules, which is more commonly called a “choice of law” clause.

 Community vs. Separate Property Default Rules

 In states that follow the legal theory of “community property,” all earnings and assets acquired during the time of the marriage (excluding inheritances and gifts) are split 50/50 between spouses.

 Example: Mary is married to John for a year.
 Mary earns $100,000 during the year of the marriage and sticks all that money into a bank account.
 John is a student and has not earned any money during the marriage.
 If they divorce in a community property state, John is entitled to $50,000 for